 While on our ViewModel, all that we need to do is initialize whichever RadGridViewCommands we are going to be using:

 Telerik provides two of the basic MVVM gluing elements out-of-the-box: DelegateCommand and ViewModelBase classes located in Telerik.Windows.Controls.dll.
-We have also developed our own routed command framework, which allows some of the more complex controls to expose commands in order to expose their behavior.
+We have also developed our own routed command framework, which enables some of the more complex controls to expose commands in order to expose their behavior.